MayoLJS/Churn-Analytics/README.md

 ## Conclusion
 This project provides a comprehensive analysis of customer churn, allowing businesses to better understand customer behavior and implement strategies to reduce churn and improve customer retention.
+Project thought process can be seen here docs/Project documentation and Thought process.docx